TradePulse Learning Hub

 Simple Moving Average (SMA)

 Pro takeaway: SMA is slower and smoother.
-It is best for long-term structure and regime detection.
+Best for long-term structure and regime detection.

 How it works